Fast track your treatment

 This technique is suitable if you only need to have the muscles of your abdominal wall tightened.
 Your surgeon will make small cuts and use a flexible telescope (endoscope) with surgical instruments to tighten the muscles of your abdominal wall.

-Like all surgical procedures, there are some complications that can be serious and can even cause death.
 Please bear in mind the general and specific complications regarding this type of operation.

 You should be able to go home after 2 to 3 days and will be able to return to work after 2 weeks, depending on your type of work.
-It’s important for you to not have sex for 3 weeks and then be gentle.
+It’s important for you to not have sex for 3 weeks, and then be gentle.

 The healthcare team will advise you on exercise at home to help keep you at a healthy weight and improve the tone of your abdominal muscles.
 They will also tell you the best way to manage pain from surgery, treat any tummy tuck scarsand maintain your health in general.